sagar7735/spotify-clone/README.md

 # spotify-clone
-Thisis a clone of Spotify
+This is a clone of Spotify